-MHI IFWKs are top predators that feed on a variety of large pelagic fish and squid.
+MHI IFKW's are top predators that feed on a variety of large pelagic fish and squid.
 Commonly described prey species from observations include large game fish such as mahi mahi, wahoo, yellowfin tuna, albacore tuna, skipjack tuna, broadbill swordfish, and threadfin jack.
+The Hawaii bottomfish fishery incidentally harvests several species of jacks, including amberjacks, while fishing for bottomfish (NMFS 2018c).
+However, to date, the deep 7 bottomfish species have not been observed in the diet of the MHI IFKW (NMFS 2018c).
 Squid may play a role in their diet.
 Current information suggests that these whales travel great distances throughout the MHI (Baird et al. 2012), and their prey species are also known to be broadly ranging, widely migratory species that are patchily distributed throughout the whales range (Oleson et al. 2010).
 NMFS expects sufficient alternate prey resources are present in the surrounding area and throughout the designated critical habitat for MHI IFKW, and that the size of this fishery is sufficiently small that we would not be able to detect any meaningful changes in prey availability within designated critical habitat as a result of these fisheries.

-Furthermore, we expect that the bottomfish fisheries discussed in this biological opinion would not remove prey species for any of the listed species considered herein in sufficient quantity or quality to adversely affect those species, and all three species, oceanic whitetip sharks, giant manta rays and chambered nautalis would be able to move to other areas to forage if there were localized or short-term changes in prey composition and abundance.
+Furthermore, we expect that the bottomfish fisheries discussed in this biological opinion would not remove prey species for any of the listed species considered herein in sufficient quantity or quality to adversely affect those species, and all three species, oceanic whitetip sharks, giant manta rays and chambered nautilus would be able to move to other areas to forage if there were localized or short-term changes in prey composition and abundance.
 However, given the small size of these fisheries, we expect that changes in prey availability would be so small that they would not be detected.
 Therefore, we expect that this stressor will have discountable effects on the threatened giant manta ray, oceanic whitetip shark, and chambered nautilus.

-4.1.4 Oceanic Whitetip Sharks and the Amercian Samoa Fishery
+4.1.5 Oceanic Whitetip Sharks and the American Samoa Fishery

-While the data on interactions in the American Samoa bottomfish fishery is poor, this fishery is very small (6 vessels in 2020) compared to the other bottomfish fisheries and creel survey data has never recorded an interaction with any shark.
+While the data on interactions in the American Samoa bottomfish fishery is poor, this fishery is very small (six vessels in 2020) compared to the other bottomfish fisheries and creel survey data has never recorded an interaction with any shark.
 Based on a 33-year time series of information, interactions with oceanic whitetip sharks in the American Samoa bottomfish fishery have not been documented to date and are extremely unlikely to occur due to the small size of the fishery and the limited distribution of the species.
 Therefore, we expect this fishery would have a discountable effect on the oceanic whitetip shark.

-4.1.5 .Summary of Stressors and Listed Resources Not Considered Further
+4.1.6 Summary of Stressors and Listed Resources Not Considered Further

-In the preceding sections, we described that vessel strikes, vessel noise, the introduction of wastes from vessel operations, and alterations to the prey resulting from the proposed actions are expected have discountable and insignificant effects on oceanic whitetip sharks, giant manta rays, chambered nautalis, and MHI IFKW critical habitat.
-For these reasons, we concur that the proposed actions are not likely to adversely affect giant manta rays, chambered nautalis, and MHI IFKW critical habitat.
-We also conclude that the effect of the American Samoa bottomfish fishery is extremely unlikely to occur and is therefore discountable.
+In the preceding sections, we described that vessel strikes, vessel noise, the introduction of wastes from vessel operations, and alterations to the prey resulting from the proposed actions are expected to have discountable and insignificant effects on oceanic whitetip sharks, giant manta rays, chambered nautilus, and MHI IFKW critical habitat.
+For these reasons, we concur that the proposed actions are not likely to adversely affect giant manta rays, chambered nautilus, and MHI IFKW critical habitat.
+For these reasons, we concur that the proposed actions are not likely to adversely affect giant manta rays, chambered nautilus, and MHI IFKW critical habitat.
+We also conclude that adverse effects of the American Samoa bottomfish fishery on oceanic whitetip sharks is extremely unlikely to occur and is therefore discountable.
 However, because interactions with bottomfish fishing gear are observed for oceanic whitetip sharks in Guam, CNMI, and the MHI, we discuss this species in greater detail later in this biological opinion (see section 6, Effects of the Action)